psipred/bioserf/README.md

 * reformat.pl : location of reformat.pl
 * mod9.17 : location of Modeller binary

-If a good hit is found pdb files of the form NAME_start_stop.2pdb will be produced for each domain that CATH
+If a good hit is found pdb files of the form NAME_start_stop.pdb will be produced for each domain that CATH

 ## SLURM